 SPEED IS GOOD

 It’s instinct to lean back as you take the drop but this will kill your momentum.
 Lean forward and into the turn.
-Point with your leading arm where you want to get too and it will be a huge help in directing your body.
+Point with your leading arm where you want to get to and it will be a huge help in directing your body.
 Be fluid in your movements, the more jerky you are the slower you will move.
 Compression is key, if you can go low on your bottom turn (by bending your knees) then extend through the turn you will gain speed and inertia.
-Even on tiny waves you can practice this technique of compressing, then extending and feeling the increase in down the line speed.
+Even on tiny waves, you can practice this technique of compressing, then extending and feeling the increase in down-the-line speed.

 Bonus tip: